davebenson/doom4-walkthrough/README.md

 The second room has a CHECKPOINT (used for the next fight) and 4 Possessed Soldiers and a Hell-Razer.
 The next room has a bunch of ammo and a Health Station, then drop down the hatch to enter the next fight.

-POINT OF NO RETURN:  Once you finish the next fight, you cannot get back to this tunnel area (so make sure you interacts with Rich Get Richer, even if you didn't solve it)
+POINT OF NO RETURN:  Once you finish the next fight, you cannot get back to this tunnel area (so make sure you interact with Rich Get Richer, even if you don't solve it)

 ## Mission 9: Fight: Mancubus Operating Room
 Many Possessed Securities, The Possessed, Hell Razers, Possessed Solders, 3 Mancubi will spawn.
 Toward the end of the fight is 2 Hell Knights.
 I like using the Plasma Rifle Heat Wave with the Quad Damage to plow through the bad guys - but your mileage may vary.